 DOESN’T TENNESSEE ADDRESS COLLEGE/CAREER READINESS ALREADY?

-Not specific to the at-risk population that JTG serves.
+Not specific to the population that JTG serves.
 The JAG model is a concentrated curriculum focusing on leadership, job interview skills, resume writing, financial responsibility, dress etiquette, and community service.
 Through a variety of methods, JTG specialists drill down into these areas, guiding 12th graders toward graduation and more importantly preparing them for what awaits in the real world after earning a high school diploma.

 WHAT HAPPENS IN THE FOLLOW-UP PROCESS?

-Graduating at-risk students is just part of JTG’s success.
+Graduation is just part of JTG’s success.
 The JTG specialists continue the mentoring relationship with the recent graduates by tracking their progress in post-secondary education and/or employment.
 Specialists check on things such as: are they continuing to apply for scholarships?
 Are they going to class?
 Buying their books?
 Seeking employment?
 If employed, have they earned promotions?
 Only after the 12 month follow-up period, does the JTG specialist relinquish mandatory tracking.
 If a student does not graduate on schedule, he/she is still part of the follow-up process.
 The JTG specialists work with the young person to make sure he/she passes the HiSET exam and becomes employable.

 IS THERE DATA COMPILED TO MEASURE JTG’S EFFECTIVENESS?